There are several key components to a proposal and so it's important for you to know what they are and how to configure them.

 Step 1.
-Go to Configure > Proposal Types & E-mails
+Go to Configure > Proposal Templates & E-mails

-Log in to the admin section of your app and go to proposal types & e-mails.
+Log in to the admin section of your app and go to proposal templates & e-mails.

 Step 2.
 Add or edit a proposal type

-In Go Proposal, you can have as many proposal types as you wish.
+In Go Proposal, you can have as many proposal templates as you wish.

 Within each one, you can control how the PDF will look.
 This allows you to really tailor the pdf content to the type of proposal you are creating.